1.How do I get a Rainbows Program in my school as our family is going through some difficult times at present?

 5.What duration does the Rainbows Program run for?

 The Rainbows Program consists of 12 weekly sessions with the opportunity to re-enrol as often as the participant wishes to.
 Adolescent and adults journey through grief to resolution and healing is an individual journey.
 Children and adolescent especially need the opportunity to re-enrol in the Programs.
 As they develop and mature they are able to understand more, and develop more copying strategies to integrate their loss experience into their everyday lives.
-Rainbows has Programs to support very young children (SunBeams), primary school children (Rainbows), high school children (Spectrum), and Adult Programs.
+Rainbows has Programs to support very young children (SunBeams), primary school children (Rainbows), high school children (Spectrum), and Adult Book Club.

 6.How do I volunteer?